ahmadsiddiq-lang/rest-api/README.md

   </a>
 </p>

-## Guide
+# Guide
 https://expressjs.com/en/guide/routing.html

 # Routing
 Routing refers to how an application’s endpoints (URIs) respond to client requests.
-For an introduction to routing, see Basic routing https://expressjs.com/en/starter/basic-routing.html.
+For an introduction to routing, [see Basic routing](https://expressjs.com/en/starter/basic-routing.html).

 # Install Express